caali-hackerman/caali-hackerman.github.io/officials_bugs.md

 - NPC 202,1029 should have dontTurn flag set (lumberjack starts chopping you with his axe when you talk to him...).
 - [B80] NPC 29,1029 should have dontTurn flag set (corpse lying on the floor turns towards you when examining it...).
 - [B80] NPC 27,1019 should have dontTurn flag set (siege cannon immediately turns towards you when examining it...).
+- NPC 63,40009618 should have dontTurn flag set (hidden egg from easter egg turns towards you when examining it)
+- NPC 72,40009607 should have dontTurn flag set (hidden egg from easter egg turns towards you when examining it)
+- NPC 84,40009607 should have dontTurn flag set (hidden egg from easter egg turns towards you when examining it)
+- NPC 183,40009601 should have dontTurn flag set (hidden egg from easter egg turns towards you when examining it)
+- NPC 183,40009617 should have dontTurn flag set (hidden egg from easter egg turns towards you when examining it)
+- NPC 68,9005 should have dontTurn flag set (hidden egg from easter egg turns towards you when examining it)
+- NPC 61,9005 should have dontTurn flag set (hidden egg from easter egg turns towards you when examining it)
+- NPC 411,5003 should have dontTurn flag set (working blacksmith turns towards you when talking to him)
+- NPC 411,5004 should have dontTurn flag set (working blacksmith turns towards you when talking to him)
+- NPC 411,5005 should have dontTurn flag set (working blacksmith turns towards you when talking to him)
+- NPC 411,5006 should have dontTurn flag set (working blacksmith turns towards you when talking to him)
+- NPC 411,5015 should have dontTurn flag set (working blacksmith turns towards you when talking to him)